COMCEC

 The Standing Committee for Economic and Commercial Cooperation (COMCEC) is one of four standing committees of the Organisation of Islamic Cooperation (OIC).
 It was established in 1981 at the Third Islamic Summit Conference held in Mecca/Ta'if and serves as a multilateral economic and commercial cooperation forum in the Islamic world.
-The committee convenes annually at ministerial level in İstanbul under the Chairmanship of the President of the Republic of Turkey.
+The committee convenes annually at ministerial level in Istanbul under the Chairmanship of the President of the Republic of Turkey.

 The organization defines its scope of cooperation by trade, transport, agriculture, tourism, poverty alleviation, and financial as well as private sector cooperation.

 Objectives

 The COMCEC lists following objectives on its website: